Coronavirus crisis: If 9/11 is a chapter, then COVID-19 is a whole book, says Rahul Gandhi

 "I have a sense that large urban centres will be hurt badly.
 People will have to come together and realise that you can't fight this disease as different communities, different religions or different genders," Rahul Gandhi said in an interaction.

-During the interaction with the former Congress preident, Jha said that the only way to stop the spread of the virus is to increase the testing capacity.
+During the interaction with the former Congress president, Jha said that the only way to stop the spread of the virus is to increase the testing capacity.
 The Harvard University professor also dismissed reports that Indians are immune to the virus because of the vaccinations that they get.

 India will ruin its economy very quickly with severe lockdown: Harvard expert tells Rahul Gandhi

-"I am skeptical that BCG vaccine can act as mediator.
+"I am sceptical that BCG vaccine can act as mediator.
 There is very less evidence about that, I would not make a policy based on that evidence," professor Jha said.

-The conversation, that are held by Rahul Gandhi are concerned with the coronavirus crisis and its consequences on the Indian economy.
+The conversation, that is held by Rahul Gandhi is concerned with the coronavirus crisis and its consequences on the Indian economy.

 Earlier, the Congress leader had spoken to Nobel laureate Abhijit Banerjee and former Reserve Bank of India (RBI) governor Raghuram Rajan on the same.